stefan-hoeck/idris2-tutorial/src/Tutorial/Functor.md

 ### Functor Composition

-The nice thing about `Functor`s is how they can be paired and nested with other functors and the results are functors again:
+The nice thing about functors is how they can be paired and nested with other functors and the results are functors again:

 ```idris